Venezuela president's relatives indicted in U.S. over cocaine

 The U.S. Treasury has nine Venezuelan officials on a “kingpin” list, which bars those suspected of involvement in large-scale drug trafficking from the U.S. financial system.

-(This story corrects to remove garbled word at the end of paragraph 22)

-Additional reporting by Andrew Cawthorne in Caracas, Stephanie Nebehay in Geneva, Arshad Mohammed in Washington and David Adams in Miami; Writing by Andrew Cawthorne; Editing by Frances Kerry and Christian Plumb
+Additional reporting by Andrew Cawthorne in Caracas, Stephanie Nebehay in Geneva, Arshad Mohammed in Washington and David Adams in Miami; Writing by Andrew Cawthorne; Editing by Frances Kerry, Christian Plumb and Ken Wills